rohitrkamble/hackathon/gui/README.md

-A GUI to present our data and help us monitor systems in our interest
+A GUI to present data and help us monitor systems in our interest